 Programme structure

-The Making a Difference programme consists of a blend of learning activities and range of experiences: you will learn and work individually, in small teams and as a whole group.
-The programme will run through Michaelmas term and Hilary term.
+The Making a Difference programme consists of a blend of learning activities and range of experiences: you will learn and work individually, in small teams, and as a whole group.
+The programme will run twice: once in Michaelmas term and again in Hilary term.

 Group sessions

-The learning activities will be delivered over three afternoon sessions on a Friday, followed by an inspiring speaker and drinks/canapes reception in our supporting colleges.
-The sessions will be an interactive mix of presentations, guest speakers and group activities covering a range of content relating to starting and sustaining a new venture.
-They will take place at the Careers Service, 56 Banbury Road, on:
+The learning programme will be delivered over three afternoon sessions on a Friday.
+The second workshop will be followed by a panel session with an opportunity for networking over pizza and drinks.
+The workshops will be an interactive mix of presentations, guest speakers and group activities covering Leadership Mindset and Skillset; Commercial Skillset and People and Governance.
+In addition, there will be a presentation skills session and online training in consultancy skills to access at your convenience.
+In-person sessions (Friday afternoons) will take place at the Careers Service, 56 Banbury Road, on:

 This begins with our reason for being, clarity on how we are part of the solution, and the strategy and structure that underpins everything that we do.